al3xMad/Eloquent_Javascript/README.md

 // ? okay
 ```

-We have already seen the string type?s length property.
-Accessing the individual characters in a string can be done with the charAt method but also by simply reading numeric properties, like you?d do for an array.
+We have already seen the string type's length property.
+Accessing the individual characters in a string can be done with the charAt method but also by simply reading numeric properties, like you'd do for an array.

 ```javascript
 var string = "abc";